nRFCloud/utils/ADVANCED.md

 ### Examples

-#### Device certificate created locally from CSR received over the air:
+#### Device certificate created locally from CSR received over the air
 ```
 claim_and_provision_device --api-key $API_KEY --ca=./ca.pem --ca-key=ca_prv_key.pem
 ```
 Query the device for its attestation token over USB, claim the device with the REST API, then provision over the air up to receiving the CSR.
 Create the device certificate locally, then send back to the device over the air.

-#### Claim device and use a provisioning tag to fully provision and onboard it:
+#### Claim device and use a provisioning tag to fully provision and onboard it
 ```
 claim_and_provision_device --api-key $API_KEY --provisioning-tags "nrf-cloud-onboarding"
 ```